 Neonicotinoid Insecticides

 Choose native over hybrid plants for your pollination garden.
 Plants are hybridized for many different reasons and, as they progress, nectar and pollen are often limited to none in the newer varieties.
 Select plants that are not grown with the use of neonicotinoid insecticides.
 Due to TN Dept of Agriculture guidelines (and most other states), nurseries must drench container grown plants or include the dry chemical mixed into the soil before planting.
 These chemicals are not systemics - so they are not absorbed by the root system into the plants themselves.
-They are used for topical control in the soil.
+They are used for topical control for damaging insects in the soil.

 - cheryl's blog